 Notes

-1 This is a compilation of the Associations Incorporation Act 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 10 February 2012 of the Associations Incorporation Act 1987 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table